robinlzw/BEVM/README.md

 <img width="800" alt="WechatIMG475" src="https://github.com/btclayer2/BEVM/assets/9285062/a1e76f9f-0e9a-4cfc-9f43-ad0c8f51b619">

 ## [An EVM-compatible Bitcoin Layer 2 with BTC as gas](https://github.com/btclayer2/BEVM-white-paper)

+### Taproot Consensus is developed for the BEVM as part of the BTClayer2 technology suite.
+It parallels the ETHlayer2 Rollup technology solution in terms of its position and objectives.
+The Taproot consensus is composed of three parts, combined to form a cohesive technical solution.
+- The first part: Taproot technology, which includes Musig2, Schnorr signatures, MAST, and more.
+- The second part: A BFT PoS network composed of Bitcoin SPVs.
+- The third part: Threshold node communication formed through the Signal Protocol.

+### What is Taproot?
+Taproot is the most significant foundational framework upgrade for BTC since its introduction.
+It primarily comprises the following three BIPs:
+- BIP340 (Schnorr signature): Schnorr's key aggregation feature allows participants of a single  multi-signature transaction to collaborate in combining their public keys, and produce an aggregate signature that is valid for the sum of their public keys.
+This saves block space, enhances privacy, and achieves faster transaction verification.
+- BIP341 (Taproot): Bitcoin Improvement Proposal (BIP) 341 defines Pay-to-Taproot (P2TR), a new way of sending bitcoin.
+P2TR combines the functionality of Pay-to-Public-Key (P2PK) and Pay-to-Script-Hash (P2SH) scripts, giving users great flexibility and privacy benefits.
+- BIP342 (Tapscript): Updates the script language used for writing BTC transaction parameters to accommodate users opting into the Schnorr and Taproot technologies.

+### A BFT PoS network composed of Bitcoin SPVs
+- 1. Bitcoin SPV: Bitcoin lightweight nodes, which do not require all BTC transactions, only need the block header and transactions interacting with layer2 to verify the validity and correctness of transactions.

+- 2. BFT PoS Network: Utilizes a Substrate blockchain framework that combines Aura block production consensus and Grandpa BFT consensus.

+### How does BEVM design Taproot Consensus?
+#### Taproot Consensus nodes
+Taproot Consensus nodes are primarily Bitcoin SPV nodes, which are then elected as Taproot Consensus nodes through governance voting by the entire network of BTC/BEVM stakers, ensuring the security of Taproot Consensus node elections through the safety of Layer2 BFT PoS consensus.

+#### The Design of Taproot Consensus
+Taproot consensus nodes combine Musig2 and the Signal  protocol to form decentralized on-chain threshold signatures that interact with the Bitcoin mainnet.
+Musig2 is a threshold signature scheme based on Taproot's security.
+The Signal protocol integrates the Double Ratchet Algorithm, pre-keys, and a three-pass Elliptic Curve Diffie-Hellman (3-DH) handshake, and uses Curve25519, AES-256, and HMAC-SHA256 algorithms as cryptographic primitives.
+It is currently the most secure communication protocol, addressing the security of communication between participants in Musig2's multi-party threshold signatures.

+Musig2 ensures the security and flexibility of Bitcoin's threshold signatures, while the Signal protocol secures the communication of Taproot consensus nodes' threshold signatures.
+Bitcoin SPV nodes ensure the decentralization of Taproot threshold signatures, and the BFT PoS consensus of the BEVM layer2 network ensures the on-chain security of the Bitcoin SPV network.

+***Taproot Consensus creates a decentralized #BTClayer2 solution by integrating Bitcoin's native Taproot technology stack with a BFT PoS network composed of Bitcoin SPV nodes.***

 ### Technical features:
 - ***EVM:*** Fully compatible with EVM ecology, wallets such as metamask, development frameworks such as truffle/hardhat, and solidity programming language.
 - ***BTC native gas:*** Use native BTC as the gas fee for EVM.
 Similar to ETH layer2 OP/Starknet, ETH is used as the gas fee of Layer2.